Frank L. Culbertson Jr.: Spaceflight experience

 STS-38 Atlantis (November 15–20, 1990) was a five-day mission during which the crew conducted Department of Defense operations.
 The mission concluded after 80 orbits of the Earth in 117 hours, 54 minutes, 28 seconds, the first Shuttle to land in Florida since 1985.

 STS-51 Discovery (September 12–22, 1993) was a ten-day mission during which the crew deployed the U.S. Advanced Communications Technology Satellite (ACTS/TOS), and the Shuttle Pallet Satellite (ORFEUS/SPAS) carrying U.S. and German scientific experiments, including an ultraviolet spectrometer.
 A seven-hour EVA was also conducted to evaluate Hubble Space Telescope repair tools and methods.
 After the SPAS spacecraft had completed six days of free flight some 40 miles from Discovery, the crew completed a successful rendezvous and recovered the SPAS with the Shuttle's robot arm.
 The mission concluded with the first night landing of the Shuttle at the Kennedy Space Center.
 Mission duration was 158 Earth orbits in 236 hours and 11 minutes.

 The Expedition 3 crew launched on August 10, 2001, aboard STS-105 Discovery and docked with the International Space Station on August 12, 2001.
 Culbertson lived and worked aboard the station for a total of 129 days, and was in command of the station for 117 days.
 He was the only American not to be on Earth during the September 11 attacks.
 As the ISS passed over the New York City area after the attacks, Culbertson took photographs of the smoke emanating from Ground Zero in lower Manhattan.
 He later learned that the plane that struck the Pentagon had been piloted (at takeoff) by his Naval Academy classmate Charles Burlingame.
-The two had been aeronautical engineering majors together, and had both gone on to become F-4 fighter pilots.
-Culbertson had his trumpet onboard ISS, and with their Academy class having their 30th reunion, he played taps, which he felt was especially fitting in that the two had also played in the Academy's Drum & Bugle Corps together.
+The two had been aeronautical engineering majors together, and had been F-4 fighter pilots.
+Culbertson had his trumpet onboard ISS, and with their Academy class having their 30th reunion, he played "Taps," which he felt was especially fitting in that the two had also played in the academy's Drum & Bugle Corps together.
 The Expedition 3 crew left the station on December 15 aboard STS-108 Endeavour, landing at Kennedy Space Center, Florida, on December 17, 2001.

+Post-NASA career

+In September 2002, Culbertson joined SAIC as Senior its Vice President and Program Manager for the Safety, Reliability and Quality Assurance (SR&QA) contract with NASA.
+In 2008, he moved to Orbital Sciences Corporation to lead the company’s COTS, CRS and other human spaceflight programs.